XXXIX Roman Numeral: Rules, Solved Examples & Practice Questions

 4. What comes before and after XXXIX in Roman numerals?

-5. Where do we use XXXIX Roman Numerals in real life?
+5. Where do we use the XXXIX Roman numeral in real life?

-• On analogue clocks (Roman numerals instead of digits)
+1. On analog clocks (Roman numerals instead of digits)